 Toi Iho is the unique registered Aotearoa New Zealand trademark of Maori quality and authenticity.
 It signifies Maori made.
 The Toi Iho Charitable Trust is the legal entity responsible for the support and promotion of high-quality creative work of Toi Iho Maori art and Maori artists.

 In 2010, TTIF participated in a hui at Te Herenga Waka Marae, Victoria University that was convened by Creative NZ calling for registrations of interest to manage and administer Toi Iho.
+No funding or resources were offered.
 The assembled artists and Creative NZ agreed that TTIF should take responsibility for Toi Iho.

 In October 2010, TIKI – Toi Iho Kaitiaki Incorporated (a limited liability company) replaced TTIF as the legal entity and later, in 2013, the Toi Iho Charitable Trust was instituted in place of TIKI.

-The Toi Iho Charitable Trust is now firmly established and is committed to the maintaining a register of Toi Iho artists, supporting their high-quality creative work and advancing the cultural future of Maori as indigenous people.
+The Toi Iho Charitable Trust is now firmly established with more than 200 assessed and registered artists (14 AUGUST 2023) and is committed to maintaining a register of Toi Iho artists, supporting their high-quality creative work, protecting the intellectual ownership of tangible and intangible expressions of our culture, and advancing the cultural future of Maori as indigenous people.